N00rAhmed/Task-Manager/README.md

 C# | Windows Forms App (.NET Framwork) | CockroachDB | Visual Studio

 <h3>Development Process</h3>
-In the beginning when developing locally I was using SQLITE for the database and my main focus was more on functionality than form but since this is an ongoing project I will be continuously making improvements to the user interface and also the backend.
+In the beginning when developing locally I was using SQLITE for the database and my main focus was more on functionality, since this is an ongoing project I will be continuously making improvements to the user interface and also the backend.

 <h3>Task Manager ERD<!-- + Use Case Diagram --></h3>